- 3,000+ orders per month

 This approach and the team’s hard work has paid off: You’ll hear countless stories of Synchro products providing customers with fewer pain and aches, more energy, quicker recovery from workouts, and mental clarity.

-Of course, ecommerce brands encounter challenges as they hit major milestones and growth, such as managing logistics and outsourcing a major piece of the business.
+Of course, health and wellness ecommerce brands encounter challenges as they hit major milestones and growth, such as managing logistics and outsourcing a major piece of the business.

 Lindsay Louise, who leads fulfillment and retail at Synchro, faced this head on as the company moved from ShipBob to a different fulfillment company — and then back again to ShipBob.